stain/cwlprov-paper-gigascience/rebuttal.md

-We have explored some CWLProv consumption scenarios in *cwlprov-py* - we refer to for its documentation <https://pypi.org/project/cwlprov/> and `cwlprov –help`, in particular we would like to point out that commands like `cwlprov inputs` and `cwlprov outputs` can use identifiers of individual steps (CWLProv level 1) and nested workflows (CWLProv level 2); these would be harder to represent in a pure file structure without
+We have explored some CWLProv consumption scenarios in *cwlprov-py* - we refer to for its documentation <https://pypi.org/project/cwlprov/> and `cwlprov --help`, in particular we would like to point out that commands like `cwlprov inputs` and `cwlprov outputs` can use identifiers of individual steps (CWLProv level 1) and nested workflows (CWLProv level 2); these would be harder to represent in a pure file structure without